Documentation

 Quality API methods

-This method allows to set the current rendition for the player based on an index value.
-Input parameter must be a Number.
-For HLS and DASH streaming, index at 0 will cause the player to play the lowest rendition available.
-This method has no effect if called when a linear ad is playing on stage or if input index is out of bound.
-See getBitrates method to get information about available renditions and to determine which rendition is currently active.
+get|set the current rendition for the player.
+Input parameter for setter must be a Number.
+For HLS and MPEG-DASH streaming, index at 0 will cause the player to play the lowest quality rendition.
+This method has no effect if called when a linear ad is playing or if input index is out of bound.
+See qualities getter to read information about available renditions and to determine which rendition is currently active.
+For HLS and MPEG-DASH streaming, rmp.quality = -1; will restore the player to its automatic ABR mode.

 {